supunhg/Kaleid/README.md

 ---

-Built with ❤️ using Next.js and Vercel
+Built with ❤️ by [Supun Hewagamage](https://github.com/supunhg) using Next.js and Vercel